irfanshehzadsandhu/logseq/pages/HoneyComb Business Domain Notes.md

 						- Check KYC three times, if on third time if KYC is not approved, customer is redirected to upload documents page
 						- Honeycomb will pass KYC on admin Panel
 						- On successful KYC approval or on admin approval, following accounts are created
-							- On Dwaolla Two customers are created
+							- On Dwolla Two customers are created
 								- Personal
 								  Only personal customer account for virtual wallet is created for repayments
 								  **HYBRID PAYMENTS **.
 Will discuss later
 								- Business
 							- USA EPAY
 								- Its a payment process
 								- Only Banks ACH payments are accepted on USA Epay.
-Also ***very check*** term is used by clients
+Also ***veri check*** term is used by clients
 							- Stripe account
 								-
 					- Investor will attach bank account through PLAID